cube-js/cube/docs/Schema/joins.md

 A `hasMany` relationship indicates a one-to-many connection with another cube.
 You'll often find this relationship on the "other side" of a `belongsTo` relationship.
 This relationship indicates that the one row in the cube can match many rows in the joined cube.
-For example, in a model containing authors and books, authors cube would have the following join:
+For example, in a model containing authors and books, the authors cube would have the following join:

 ```javascript
 cube("Authors", {